jalanb/ackvim/README.md

 ```

 ## Options
-Because it needs to handle options for both ack and vim, viack does not provide any options itself.
-Rather it provides individual commands, such as the following which add filetype options to the ack command line
+Because it needs to handle options for both `ack` and `vim`, viack does not provide any options itself.
+Rather it provides individual commands, such as the following which add filetype options to the `ack` command line

 command | filetype
 --------|---------